-It can be accessed anywhere, anytime
+1. Your website can be accessed anywhere, anytime

-It gains instant feedback
+3. Your website gains instant feedback

 One of the most integral abilities of a website is that it’s a hub for gathering instant feedback.
 Whether positive or negative, customers can easily get in touch through forms and direct email links.
 This is an invaluable resource in making sure you’re staying true to your brand and serving your ideal customers.

-It helps brand building
+4. Your website helps brand building

-It monitors success to help keep you ahead of your competition
+5. Your website monitors success to help keep you ahead of your competition

 One of the greatest features of your website is perhaps the ability to extract analytics and data to keep track of where your potential customers are located, how long they spent on your site, which products or services get the most clicks etc. Tracking user habits can help you refine your packages and services and target your marketing efforts towards your ideal customers.
 By analysing your SEO data and implementing a bit of strategy into your business, it will help ensure you hold your own in a competitive market.

-It has no boundaries & is flexible
+6. Your website has no boundaries & is extremely flexible

 Who is Rabble Rouse Creative?

-Hey!
-I’m Kate Carman, a qualified Digital Designer and the namesake behind this multidisciplinary freelance design studio.
 I founded Rabble Rouse Creative with a rebellious spirit and a simple objective: to create intelligible and minimalist design concepts that help small businesses create big brands.

-I’m passionate about empowering fellow creative freedom seekers with the knowledge, resources and inspiration to realise and achieve their business goals and dreams.
+I’m passionate about empowering fellow creative small businesses with the knowledge, resources, and inspiration to realise and achieve their business goals and dreams.
 You got this!